oduis/UEVRDeluxe-docs/UEVRTutorial.md

 Make sure your linking app is running and you are connected to your PC via your VR headset *before* hitting the launch button.
 UEVR will start the game (if it is not already running) and inject UEVR into the game.
 Continue in your headset.
 Initially, UEVR will display a menu in-game.
 You can hide the menu by pressing the "Insert" ("Ins") key on your keyboard or by pressing both joystick buttons simultaneously.
-Some games are better injected when started.
+Some games are better injected when already started, otherwise they might crash or show black screens.
 These games will just launch, but you have to inject again on the page e.g. when you already started the game, in the 3D world.
+While having UEVR Easy Injector running, just press the Ctrl-Alt-U while in the game to inject.

 ### 9. Mastering in-game controls
 If the game supports gamepads, your VR controllers will function like a gamepad.
-You can typically use the joystick and the A button to navigate the menus:
+You can typically use the joystick and the "A" button to navigate the menus:

 | VR controller button... | ...will function as game button |
 |----------------------|------------------------------|